rryam/AgniKit/README.md

 ## **Features**

 - One line Swift APIs for Firecrawl API
-- Support for scraping, crawling, and data extraction
+- Support for scraping, crawling, and mapping
-- Swift concurrency

 ## **Installation**